Sajoniks/BeChat/README.md

 BeChat consists from multiple projects:

-- A console client application, BeChat.Client.
+- A console client application, `BeChat.Client`.
-- A server that supports jwt authentication, keeps track of users data and helps in connection (rendervouz in the terms of hole punching), BeChat.Relay
+- A server that supports jwt authentication, keeps track of users data and helps in connection (rendervouz in the terms of hole punching), `BeChat.Relay`
-- A shared libraries defining protocol and messages (BeChat.Logging, BeChat.Common, BeChat.Bencode, BeChat.Network)
+- A shared libraries defining protocol and messages (`BeChat.Logging`, `BeChat.Common`, `BeChat.Bencode`, `BeChat.Network`)

 Architecture
 -----------